Annual Technical Report 2004 on Patent Information Activities submitted by Norway (SCIT/ATR/PI/2004/NO)

 The public has also access to the holdings of the library which consist of subscriptions to over 300 different journal titles and at least 60 000 books and journals including a special collection on intellectual property literature, dictionaries and handbooks.
 The information on the collection is available in a Norwegian catalogue on book collections in Norway and thereby also available for inter-library loan.

-The Search and Advisory Service undertook a total of 1710 paid commissions to carry out searches and examinations in technical literature, bibliographic sources or in-house and online databases in 2003.
+The Preliminary Search Service undertook a total of 1789 paid commissions (within the fields of patents, trademark and design) to carry out searches and examinations in technical literature, bibliographic sources or in-house and online databases in 2004.

 VII.
 Matters concerning mutual exchange of patent documentation and information